douglasteeple/HomeServiceRobot/README.md

 # Home Service Robot Project

 The Home Service Robot project develops an environment and a mobile robot which is programmed to pick up an object at one location and deliver it to another location.
-The project encompasses creating a world in gazebo, mapping it, path planning, localization and using markers to simulate picking up and moving the object.
+The project encompasses creating a world in gazebo, mapping it using a wall following node, moving the mobile to goal locations via a path, localization and using markers to simulate picking up and moving the object.

 ## Summary of Tasks